Sengolda/badgie/README.md

 py -3 main.py
 ```
 - The rest is done interactively
 - After you are finished setting it up interactively please go the server and use the `hello` slash command.

+**NOTE:** The slash command may take around 5-10 minutes to register

 Please give a star if this project helped you